tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 do not interact with most other text) every 30 non-starters, so that the original input is preserved.
-I think this is silly -- the longest possible meaningful sequence of nonstarters is 17 code points, and that is only necessary for backwards compatability.
+I think this is silly -- the longest possible meaningful sequence of nonstarters is 17 code points, and that is only necessary for backwards comparability.
 Most meaningful sequences are much shorter.
 I think a more reasonable implementation is simply to truncate any sequence of nonstarters to 30 code points.